menacit/practical_cryptography_course/resources/labs/sym_crypt/README.md

 keys, needs to be included in log messages for problem analysis/investigation.

+### Avoid hard-coding passwords
+It is generally consider a bad/unsafe practice to store credentials, such as a passwords and API keys, as hard-coded values in scripts/application source code.
+These should instead be provided through runtime configuration options, such as environment variables or a settings file.

 ### Links
 - [Man page: "tar" command](https://linux.die.net/man/1/tar)
 - [Man page: "7z" command](https://linux.die.net/man/1/7z)